A Mirror in the Supernatural

 This Book as an Entry Point

-If you are at the beginning of your own descent, if something no longer fits, but you cannot yet name it, this work offers a place to start.
+If you are at the beginning of a new process of transformation, if something no longer fits, but you cannot yet name it, this work offers a place to start.

 Not with answers.